nguyenkvvn/SW9/README.md

 6. Install the front locking block, along with the slide release lever.
 7. Assemble the slide and frame together.
 Perform a function check.

+Video Assembly Guide found here: https://odysee.com/@nguyenkvvn:a/SW9-Assembly-Video:0

 *PROTIP*: If your trigger is "dead" after cocking, you will need to manually disengage the sear with a thin punch or screw driver coming into the rear of the frame where the slide and frame meet.
 Refer to the first FAQ question on how to "fit" your sear.

 ## FAQ
 **Q**: My trigger is "dead" when I try to pull it.
 There is tension when I pull back indicating that the sear and striker is interfacing, but the striker ultimatey never slips.